 David R. LaVance, the Company’s President and Chief Executive Officer, commented, “We have pursued the addition of these non-enveloped viruses due to the serious and deadly outbreaks that have been reported nationally and internationally over the past few years.
 Norovirus, in particular, has caused significant problems for a major fast-food chain.
 With the increasing ineffectiveness of antibiotics, it is important to use antibacterial products, such as Excelyte®, to eliminate pathogens before they infect people.”

 About Integrated Environmental Technologies, Ltd.

-Integrated Environmental Technologies, Ltd. is a publicly-traded companythat operates through its wholly-owned operating subsidiary, I.E.T., Inc. All of the Company's products and services are marketed and sold under the umbrella brand name, EcoTreatments™.
-The Company markets and sells its anolyte disinfecting solution under the Excelyte® brand name, which is produced by the Company's proprietary EcaFlo® equipment that utilizes an electrolytic process known as electrochemical activation to reliably produce environmentally responsible solutions for cleaning, sanitizing and disinfecting.
+Integrated Environmental Technologies, Ltd. is a publicly-traded company that operates through its wholly-owned operating subsidiary, I.E.T., Inc. All of the Company’s products and services are marketed and sold under the umbrella brand name, EcoTreatments™.
+The Company markets and sells its anolyte disinfecting solution under the Excelyte® brand name, which is produced by the Company’s proprietary EcaFlo® equipment that utilizes an electrolytic process known as electrochemical activation to reliably produce environmentally responsible solutions for cleaning, sanitizing and disinfecting.
 Excelyte® solutions are EPA-registered, hard-surface disinfectants and sanitizers approved for hospital-level use and are also approved for use as a biocide in the oil and gas industry.
 The products can be used anywhere there is a need to control bacteria and viruses.
-The Company's EcaFlo® equipment also produces a cleaning solution that the Company markets under the Catholyte Zero™ brand name.
-Catholyte Zero™ solutions are environmentally friendly cleansers and degreasers for janitorial, sanitation and food processing uses.
-To learn more, visit www.ecotreatments.com .
+The Company’s EcaFlo® equipment also produces a cleaning solution that the Company markets under the Catholyte Zero™ brand name.
+Catholyte Zero™ solutions are environmentally friendly cleaners and degreasers for janitorial, sanitation and food processing uses.